press

 selected press excerpts

-(see bio page for complete bibliography)
+(see cv page for complete bibliography)

 "The most impressive piece in this show of artists who incorporate literary texts into their works is an 11-foot circle by Cheryl Sorg, which upon close examination turns out to be "Moby-Dick" cut and pasted into a very long spiral."